phetsims/gas-properties/doc/implementation-notes.md

 ## Common to all screens

+This section describes base classes that are common to all screens.
+You'll find these classes in `js/common/`.

 ### Model

 [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) is the model base class for all screens.
-It provides functionality that unrelated to the Ideal Gas Law, `PV = NkT`.
+It provides functionality that is unrelated to the Ideal Gas Law, `PV = NkT`.

+[BaseContainer](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseContainer.js) is the base class for the container in all screens.

+[Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js) is the base class for particles.
+While mass and radius are mutable, only the _Diffusion_ screen uses this feature.

+[CollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/common/model/CollisionDetector.js) implements collision detection and response for all screens.
+See [model.md](https://github.com/phetsims/gas-properties/blob/master/doc/model.md) and code comments for more details.

 ### View

+[BaseScreenView](https://github.com/phetsims/gas-properties/blob/master/js/common/view/BaseScreenView.js) is the base `ScreenView` for all screens.
+As you can see, there are relatively few components that are shared by all screens.

+[ParticlesNode](https://github.com/phetsims/gas-properties/blob/master/js/common/view/ParticleNode.js) renders a collection of particles using the `Canvas` API.

 ## _Ideal_, _Explore_, and _Energy_ screens